NI-Measurement-Plug-Ins/abstraction-layer-labview/Docs/HAL Docs/HAL in Measurement Plug-Ins.md

    Follow the steps mentioned in [Developing a measurement plug-in with LabVIEW](https://github.com/ni/measurement-plugin-labview?tab=readme-ov-file#developing-a-labview-measurement) guide and create a measurement plug-in.

 2. **Follow the recommended directory structure**
-   Ensure to follow a clean directory structure as shown below.
+   Ensure to follow the recommended directory structure for HAL shown below.
 This structure helps to efficiently organize the files related to the HAL implementation.

    ``` bash